open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

 ![Testing](/img/instrument-apache-http-server/testing.png)

 Now, traces and spans can be seen on the zipkin backend.
 To view them, type `localhost:9411` in your browser and click on **Run Query** Button.
+Following is the screenshot from Zipkin UI showing spans emitted by the Apache webServer.

 ![Span-List](/img/instrument-apache-http-server/span-list.png)